hirajya/CCADMACL_PROJECT_COM222/README.md

 ## Features

 - **K-Means Clustering**: A partition-based clustering algorithm that divides the dataset into k clusters.
-- **Hierarchical Clustering**: A method that builds a hierarchy of clusters.
 - **DBSCAN**: A density-based clustering algorithm that groups data points based on density.

 ## Prerequisites